Helicopter Crashes—Staggering Statistics

 Another ominous statistic comes from the Federal Aviation Administration (FAA); the agency reports that air travel is expected to double over the next 20 years.
 With that surge comes the inevitable increase in percentage of planes and helicopters that will crash, along with the higher probability of passengers sustaining injuries And, the only true resolve for anyone unlucky enough to be the victim of a helicopter crash, directly or indirectly, is to find an attorney that specializes in the practice of aviation law.

-- Slack & Davis has investigated, analyzed, litigated, settled and tried hundreds of air crash cases.
+- Slack Davis Sanger has investigated, analyzed, litigated, settled and tried hundreds of air crash cases.
 These matters range from major airline disasters to general aviation crashes, and involve dozens of different makes and models of airplanes and helicopters.

-- Slack & Davis is made up of aviation professionals – aerospace engineers, airplane and helicopter pilots, and flight instructors with hands-on experience and understanding of the relationships between human factors in the cockpit, aircraft, weather and air traffic control.
+- Slack Davis Sanger is made up of aviation professionals – aerospace engineers, airplane and helicopter pilots, and flight instructors with hands-on experience and understanding of the relationships between human factors in the cockpit, aircraft, weather and air traffic control.

 Common Causes of Helicopter Accidents